Homer Hulbert: Anthropology

 Homer Hulbert said that Korea and Japan have the same two racial types, but Japan is mostly Malay and Korea is mostly Manchu-Korean.
 Hulbert said that Korea is physically mostly of the northern type but also said that the nation, being physically mostly of the northern type, did not disprove Hulbert's claim that the Malay element developed Korea's first civilization although it was not necessarily originating Korea's first civilization, and the Malay element imposed its language in its main features in the entire peninsula.
 Hulbert said that in Korea there was a genetic admixture with Chinese blood that stopped more than 1000 years ago.

+Personal life

+He became closely acquainted with King Gojong and served three times as secret envoy of the Korean Emperor.